Improve Patient Experience with Patient Journey Mapping

-Patient journey mapping kicks off with a trigger event such as a click on an ad, a completed web form or a clinic visit, and then HCRM tracks each touch point.
-With HCRM, you can use marketing automation to send timed emails to audience segments, driving them to evergreen blog and website content that keeps them engaged.
+Patient journey mapping kicks off with a trigger event such as a click on an ad, a completed web form, or a clinic visit, and then HCRM tracks each touch point.
+With HCRM, you can use marketing automation to send timed emails to audience segments, driving them to evergreen blogs and website content that keeps them engaged.

 Easy Tips for Getting Started with Patient Journey Mapping